Mirantis/virtlet/docs/volumes.md

    devices `/dev/sdb`, `/dev/sdc` and so on (`/dev/vdb`, `/dev/vdc`
    and so on in case of `virtio-blk`).
 As said above there is no fixed behavior for device names and their order on the PCI bus.
+4. As with the majority of other guest OS functionality, Virtlet doesn't give any guarantee about the possibility of mounting flexvolumes into the VM.
+This depends on the cloud-init functionality supported by the image used.
+Also note that Virtlet doesn't perform any checks on the guest OS side to ensure that volume mounting succeeded.

 ## Flexvolume driver